 Connecting a NAS to the wireless router with an Ethernet cable will limit your speed to about 125 MB/s as mentioned several times already because the router is limited to the 1Gb/s protocol.
 If you choose Ethernet cable or wireless from the router, is obviously a choice you need to make, but there is no doubt that an Ethernet cable is more stable and won’t interfere with the wi-fi/wireless capacity for other usage, like internet.
 If you on the other hand go “all in” with a 10Gb/s NAS and a 10 Gb/s switch, you will need to go for an Ethernet cable all the way to get the most out of it, as not any commercially available wireless system can compete with this speed yet.

-I’ve tested the speed between the Asus RT AC87U router to the computer with an Asus PCE-AC88 wireless network card, and got a maximum of 400 Mb/s read or write from/to the NAS connected to the router with an Ethernet cable.
+I’ve tested the speed between the Asus RT AC87U router to the computer with an Asus PCE-AC88 wireless network card, and got a maximum of 400 Mb/s read or write from/to the NAS connected wirelessly.
 Not bad speed at all, but then you are occupying the whole capacity of your ac-net (you may still have the n-net running at the same time, but computers and other gadgets doesn’t switch between when first connected to one of them).
 Even if you live alone or have your own private wireless network, it may be times when you feel like then connection is slow, and if you have others in the household I would guess it will be complaints some times.

 Because of “only” 400Mb/s read/write speed via wireless and potentially occupying the wireless bandwidth, I opted to not only connect the NAS with one Ethernet cable to the router, but two, and then connect both stationary computers with Ethernet cable to the same router.
 Then we have moved all the heavy lifting (included internet connection to the stationary computers) over to the Ethernet cables and have the Wi-Fi available to everything else.